You are listening to the Sean Hannity Radio Show Podcast.

 We make our country safer by securing the border.

-We get rid of Obamacare so we have competition and people can once again afford health care.
+We get rid of Obamacare so we have competition and people can once again afford health care, you know, all of which would be a good thing.

 It's a pretty bold agenda.

-Building up our military, saving our VA and and fulfilling promises we've made to our veterans, all good things for the country.
+Building up our military, saving our VA and fulfilling promises we've made to our veterans, all good things for the country.

-My words, they're in my thoughts and prayers is not the answer.
+My words, they're in my thoughts and prayers, is not the answer.

 The answer is respect for police officers, and it has to start with the president of the United States.